 What is a CSA?

-Each week, the Bench family picks produce at the peak of ripeness and carefully packages it into members’ individual boxes for local pick-up.
 As crops rotate throughout the seasons, weekly shares vary by size and type of produce.
-But most weeks, you can expect to receive 7-10 different varieties of produce in the half size share — about a grocery bag full, or enough to feed two people, valued at about $20 per week.
-Members also receive a weekly newsletter featuring recipes to try, tips for preparing or storing your produce, and general news about the farm.
-You’ll also be invited to several special farm events throughout the season.
+On most weeks, members can expect to receive 7-10 different varieties of produce in the half size share — about a grocery bag full, or enough to feed two people, valued at about $20 per week.
+Members also receive a weekly newsletter featuring recipes to try, tips for preparing or storing produce, and general news about the farm.
+Members can also attend our many popular farm events throughout the season.
 These farm events have become an integral, valued part of the program for many of our customers.

 Members have the option of gathering their share at on six locations: the Perrysburg Farmer’s Market, Jewish Family Services (Sylvania), Port Clinton, Owens-Illinois (O-I) in Levis Commons, Toledo Farmer’s Market, or Shared Legacy Farms (Elmore).